Rangers start with a bang after last gasp win at Kilmarnock

 Chris Burke’s free-kick was allowed to drift all the way to the back post where the Scotland right-back stood unmarked before smashing the ball past Foderingham for the equaliser.

 Rangers desperately poured forward hoping to retrieve the win.
-Branescu pulled off a crucial stop to deny Aribo’s swirling effort but there was no stopping Goldson as the defender bulleted home from another Tavernier corner, leaving the delirious travelling support unable to contain their joy as a number spilled onto the pitch in celebration.
+Branescu pulled off a crucial stop to deny Aribo’s swirling effort but there was no stopping Goldson as the defender bulleted home from another Tavernier corner.